-The beautiful, flying, naked woman taking center stage in the world tarot card is meant to represent absolute perfection and illumination.
+The beautiful, flying, naked woman taking center stage in the World card is meant to represent absolute perfection and illumination.
 The fusion of the sacred and the profane, of human nature with the divine.
 She seems to be dancing within a large laurel wreath, itself surrounded with four figures: a man, an eagle, a bull, and a lion.
-This can either be seen as a nod to the throne of God in the book of revelations, or merely as symbols for the four classical elements (Earth, Water, Air, Fire).
+This can either be a nod to the throne of God in the book of revelations or merely as symbols for the four classical elements (Earth, Water, Air, Fire).
 The dancing woman is holding two wands, one in each hand, echoing the one held by the Magician in the first numbered arcanum in the tarot deck (disregarding the fool as a special case).

 The World represents the final moment in a spiritual journey where the seeker has finally reached enlightenment and is ready to ascend before the cycle begins again with the innocent Fool starting the cycle anew.